 History and Purpose

 The Public Administration Program at Flagler College offers a Bachelor of Science degree in Public Administration.
-The Program is offered as a community service for working professionals employed in public service, non-profit agencies, and private enterprises having a substantial relationship with government in St. Johns and surrounding counties.
+The Program is offered as a community service for working professionals employed in public service, non-profit agencies, and private enterprises within state of Florida.

 The Public Administration Program is administered under the Office of the Vice President of Academic Affairs.
-The program director is Dr. Joel Bolante, who is assisted by Assistant Professor Richard Parker.
+The program director is Dr. Joel Bolante, who is assisted by Dr. Richard Parker.
 Their contact information is listed below:

 |Dr. Joel Bolante

 Applications for admission are submitted online.
 Official copies of all college transcripts must be received prior to acceptance.
 All students must have completed an Associate of Arts (A.A.) degree, an Associate of Science (A.S.) degree, or a minimum of 60 transferable college credits from a regionally accredited college or university in which a grade of C or better was earned.
 Students who lack an A.A. and students who have earned an A.S. degree may be required to take additional courses to satisfy the College's general education requirements of 33 hours in a variety of disciplines.
 These requirements are listed below.

 - One additional course from: Humanities, Social Sciences, Mathematics, or Natural Sciences

 Students enrolled in the Public Administration Program may submit some credits earned through the College Level Examination Program (CLEP); however, students must consult with the Office of the Registrar to confirm that the CLEP credits will satisfy the College's General Education requirements.